eah13/eah13.github.io/_posts/2016-03-09-successful.md

 layout: post
 ---

-*"The things that make you feel productive, like clearing out your inbox or having coffee with investors are actually often doing little to get your startup where it needs to be."*
+*"Just like how spending money makes you feel rich but is making you poor, so the things that make you feel productive, like clearing out your inbox or having coffee with investors, are actually often doing little to get your startup where it needs to be."*